Tqqn/CaptureTheFlag/README.md

 - Custom Scoreboard (That displays the time, points, kills, assists, etc.)

 ### Disclaimer:
-This minigame is build for my own private develop non persistent minigame-server/for my own use.
+This minigame is build for CelestialMC.
 So be warned.
 Code might not work for your server.